:tocdepth: 2

 will publish a `sensor_msgs/LaserScan `_ message to the ``/scan`` topic.
 This message has a

-The laser scan visualization in Rviz2 is done by adding a LaserScan subscriber to the ``/scan`` topic.
+The laser scan visualization in Rviz2 on the remote PC is done by adding a LaserScan subscriber to the ``/scan`` topic.

 .. figure:: res/laser_scan.gif